Business

 These COVID-19 precautions will likely need to be continued into the near future.
 The CDC is continuously releasing new information, and updated guidelines for healthcare providers and the community.
 Staying informed will be crucial for the health of patients and providers as well as the financial health of healthcare facilities.
 For further information and updates providers should reference the CDC website.

 Be prepared for any healthcare industry change with Healthie.
 Our practice management platform and mobile app were designed to help nutrition & wellness professionals manage their business and build relationships with clients.
-To sign up for our free starter plan, click here.

-How to Safely Attend Physical Therapy during COVID-19
+How to safely attend physical therapy during COVID-19

 Consistent physical therapy, combined with exercise, can help to promote faster recovery along with several other benefits, including a decreased need for pain medications.
 Missing and postponing physical therapy treatment sessions can impact a patient's overall wellbeing and the progress being made in their PT journey.
 Due to COVID-19 and patient concerns regarding safely attending PT sessions, many patients are forgoing the consistent care they require.